How to Care for and Maintain Composite Decking

 Most often made from a mixture of recycled wood fibers and plastic, composite decking is a very popular wood alternative material for building a deck.
 It’s long-lasting, won’t splinter, and requires minimal care and maintenance, which is good for homeowners who don’t want to spend a lot of time on upkeep.
 What’s more, composite decking comes in a variety of textures and colors that mimic different types of wood stains.

 While composite decking does not need much work in the way of maintenance, you should still care for your deck.
 Doing so will help the material keep its like-new look longer.
-With that in mind, here are some tips for proper composite decking maintenance:
+With that in mind, here are some tips for proper composite decking care and maintenance.

-While composite decking is designed to resist water and the rot associated with wood decking, you should still do what you can to minimize standing liquid.
+Composite decking is designed to resist water and the rot associated with wood decking.
+You should, however, still do what you can to minimize standing liquid like puddles.
 Since mold and mildew are common environmental conditions and require moisture, air and warm weather to grow, it’s best to reduce these things to protect your deck.
-Here’s how:

 When air circulates under your composite decking, the material will dry faster.
 For this reason, make sure your deck has at least 6 inches of unobstructed airflow beneath it.

 Dryers have to ventilate the heat coming off them to the outside of your house.
 Make sure the vent does not open near your deck, as the heat can raise the temperature of your material and promote organic decay.
 Not only that, but dryer vents may also spew out moist air.